SrulyRosenblat/Detecting-Pretraining-Data-Using-Probability-Slopes/README.md

 ## Preliminary Results
 *all results tested on the mamba 1.4b*

-In our early results, and when comparing our findings to the current state-of-the-art membership inference attack MinK++, we found in our preliminary research that our method performs better on some datasets while underperforming on others.
+In our early results, and when comparing our findings to a membership inference attack MinK++, we found in our preliminary research that our method performs better on some datasets while underperforming on others.
 This suggests that membership inference attacks may be more dataset-specific than previously thought and that there may be merit in picking different methods for difrent text types.

 <p align="center">
   <img src="results.png" alt="Image" width="50%">